-Based on the performance of Clover in FY20 the Directors have declared a fully franked final dividend for FY20 of 2.5 cent per share.
+Based on the performance of Clover in FY21 the Directors have declared a fully franked final dividend for FY21 of 0.5 cent per share making the total dividend payable for the year ended 31 July 2021 1.0cps (FY20: 2.5cps).

 On behalf of the Board of Directors, I would like to thank our shareholders for their continued support.
-I would also like to acknowledge and thank our employees for their continued hard work, dedication and commitment to Clover.
+I would also like to acknowledge and thank our CEO and employees for their continued hard work, dedication and commitment to Clover.

-Mr Rupert Harrington Chairman
+Mr Rupert A Harrington

+Chairman

-Date: 18 September 2020
+Date: 20 September 2021